sagemath/trac_to_gh/Issue 8171.md

 # Issue 8171: New Cbc spkg with Cplex support

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8171

 Original creator: ncohen